Assignment Markets with Budget Constraints: An Iterative Auction

-We say that a core outcome is $(\mu,p)$ \emph{Pareto optimal for the bidders}, if for every core outcome $(\nu,q)$ with $\pi_i(\nu(i),q) > \pi_i(\mu(i),p)$ for some bidder $i$, there is a bidder $i'$ with $\pi_{i'}(\mu(i'),p) > \pi_{i'}(\nu(i'),q)$.
-Proposition \ref{prop:reachable_alloc} directly implies that for every core outcome which is Pareto optimal for the bidders, there is an outcome $(\mu,p)$ reachable by the auction with $\pi_i(\mu(i),p) = \pi_i(\nu(i),q)$ for all $i \in \mcal{B}$. \citet{aggarwal} prove that their algorithm for computing a core-stable outcome always finds the bidder-optimal core outcome $(\mu,p)$, whenever the auction is in general position.
+We say that a core outcome is $(\mu,p)$ \emph{Pareto-optimal for the bidders}, if for every core outcome $(\nu,q)$ with $\pi_i(\nu(i),q) > \pi_i(\mu(i),p)$ for some bidder $i$, there is a bidder $i'$ with $\pi_{i'}(\mu(i'),p) > \pi_{i'}(\nu(i'),q)$.
+Proposition \ref{prop:reachable_alloc} directly implies that for every core outcome which is Pareto-optimal for the bidders, there is an outcome $(\mu,p)$ reachable by the auction with $\pi_i(\mu(i),p) = \pi_i(\nu(i),q)$ for all $i \in \mcal{B}$.\footnote{\cite{aggarwal} prove that their algorithm for computing an outcome in the core always finds the bidder-optimal core outcome $(\mu,p)$, whenever the auction is in general position.
 Here, \emph{bidder-optimal} means that for every other core outcome $(\nu,q)$ we have that $\pi_i(\mu(i),p) \geq \pi_i(\nu(i),q)$ for all $i \in \mcal{B}$.
 Bidder-optimality thus implies Pareto optimality.
-We show a similar result for our auction: if the bidder to choose in Step 3 of our auction is always unique, our auction also finds a bidder-optimal core outcome.
+We show a similar result for our auction: if the bidder to choose in Step 3 of our auction is always unique, our auction also finds a bidder-optimal core outcome.}